sourgrasses/memmap.cr/README.md

 # memmap.cr

-Very much a WIP.

-Little lib to make using [`mmap()`](http://man7.org/linux/man-pages/man2/mmap.2.html) and related system calls relatively easy to use.
+Little lib to make using [`mmap()`](http://man7.org/linux/man-pages/man2/mmap.2.html) and related system calls relatively easy and hopefully fairly idiomatic.

+Right now this only handles fixed-size maps.
+If you need to append something to the file you have mapped you can call `MapFile.write` to `ftruncate` a file, create a new mapped buffer of the fixed size, and `memcpy` from the read buffer and the `Slice` to be appended into the second buffer.

+Calling the instance method `value` gets a `Bytes`/`Slice(UInt8)` that can be read from and manipulated in place safely.

-Loosely based on the [memmap crate](https://github.com/danburkert/memmap-rs) for Rust.
+Written with continual reference to the [memmap crate](https://github.com/danburkert/memmap-rs) for Rust.

 ## Installation